Oak Island, Texas: Demographics

+Oak Island first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 371 people, 135 households, and 126 families residing in the CDP.

 Hurricane Ike

 On September 13, 2008, Hurricane Ike rendered about 90% of the community's homes uninhabitable.

 Education

 Anahuac Independent School District operates schools in the area.
+Anahuac High School is the district's comprehensive high school.

+Residents of Anahuac ISD are zoned to Lee College.